 During this stage, you start refusing to accept the differences you encounter.
 You're angry, frustrated, and even feel hostile to those around you.
 You start to idealize life "back home" and compare your current culture to what is familiar.
 You dislike the culture, the language, and the food.
 You reject it as inferior.

-This is the first stage in acceptance.
+This is the first stage of acceptance.
 It's the emergence stage when you start to rise above the clouds and finally begin to feel like yourself again.
 You start to accept the differences and feel like you can begin to live with them.
 You feel more confident and better able to cope with any problems that may arise.
 You no longer feel isolated and instead, you're able to look at the world around you and appreciate where you are.

 How to Help Yourself

 There are several things you can do to help yourself through the stages of culture shock.
 First, fight the urge to retreat and instead join a club, try out for a sports team, volunteer, attend a local church, or take a language class.
 Meeting new people and forcing yourself to become part of the community will help you through the re-integration stage.

 Also, it's important when you're settling into your new home country to ensure your home space feels good and comfortable.
 Settling into a new home is the same in a foreign country as it is in your own country.
 Take the time you need to feel good in your space.

 Get out.
 Walk around your new neighborhood.
 Be seen.
 Smile.
 Visit the same coffee shop or bookstore or market.
 You'll soon be recognized.
 There's nothing that says you're at home, like a neighbor saying "good morning" in any language.

 Go on tours.
 Be a tourist in your own town.
 Sign up for local excursions.
 Get to know your city, its history, and culture.
 This will help ease you into the autonomy stage, and eventually, the independence stage.